bellemscott/mentorship/README.md

   * post   '/login',   to: 'sessions#create'
   * delete '/logout',  to: 'sessions#destroy'

-The following links are used for creating chat channels between users.
+The following link is used for creating chat rooms between users.
-  * post '/chat/create’, to: ‘channels#create’
+  * post '/room/create’, to: ‘rooms#create’
-  * post ‘channel_users/create’

 ### URL Structure/Pattern
 Signup/login option page: /